 Artificial intelligence (AI) is the ability of a machine to learn and adapt, as opposed to simply processing data based on a set of instructions.
 In translation and localization, AI has been a kind of holy grail quest, the ability to have a device instantaneously translate language from one language to another.

 From machine translation to machine learning

 Early efforts at developing true machine translation date to the beginning of the computer era, circa 1955, and have continued since then.
 But the enormity of the challenge combined with the lack of processing power and memory hampered early efforts, which only resulted in extremely primitive results.
 However, in the mid-2000s, there was a breakthrough, and it was one of the earliest examples of how artificial intelligence would change our lives.

 AI meets neurology, and automated localization makes a leap

-> Google was one of the first companies to make machine translation available for general use.
-However, the technology was very limited due to the underlying method used to ‘teach’ the machines the nuances of language including spelling, syntax, grammar, etc. This was rules-based, with the software being programmed to have a set of rules and glossaries to guide it in choosing how to interpret the language.
+Google was one of the first companies to make machine translation available for general use.
+However, the technology was very limited due to the underlying method used to ‘teach’ the machines the nuances of language including spelling, syntax, grammar, etc. This was rule-based, with the software being programmed to have a set of rules and glossaries to guide it in choosing how to interpret the language.
 This was extremely laborious, with each language pair requiring the input of large amounts of data and customized algorithms.
 Progress was slow and results clumsy, at best.

-> Google and others made significant investments of time and money to reach that basic point.
+Google and others made significant investments of time and money to reach that basic point.
 But in Google a small team was taking a different approach, attempting to mimic the human brain’s neurological learning abilities to ‘teach’ AI software.
 Instead of rote learning based on rules, this gave the machines the ability to learn from mistakes and feedback based on corrections made by humans.
 The result was a quantum leap in capabilities and accuracy, a leap so large that Google abandoned its earlier investment and went all-in on this new approach.